 1. Opportunity vs. Capability

-Schneider Electric is fully equipped to support organizations through their digital transformation journey.
+Schneider Electric is fully equipped to support organizations throughout their digital transformation journey.
 From training services to migration roadmap sessions, we help manage the design and implementation of solutions that reduce the disruption to operations and minimize downtime resulting in the least operational and financial impact.

 2. Criticality of Working Cross-Department